-The following is a summary of the Company's interest in main subsidiaries at December 31, 2022, and 2021:
+The following is a summary of the Company's interest in main subsidiaries at December 31, 2023, and 2022:

-Company % of ownership Activity Casa Cuervo, S. A. de C. V. 100% Manufacturing, selling and marketing in Mexico and around the world.
-Agriculture activities to operate the Agave Azul plantations.
-Sunrise Spirits Holdings, Inc. (includes the subsidiaries PSI and Proximo Distillers, LLC) 100% Manufacturing, selling and marketing in the United States of America.
-JC Overseas, Ltd (includes the subsidiaries JC Master Distribution Limited and The Old Bushmills Distillery Company Limited) 100% Production, manufacturing, maturation and packaging of Irish whiskey and other spirits and distribution and selling in EMEA and APAC.
+Company % of ownership Activity Casa Cuervo, S. A. de C. V. 100% Manufacturing, selling around the Agave Azul plantations. g and world.
+Agricultu Sunrise Spirits Holdings, Inc. (mainly includes the subsidiaries PSI and Proximo Distillers, LLC) 100% Manufacturing, s United States of America. elling an JC Overseas, Lto JC Master Distribution Limited and The Old Bushmills Distillery Company Limited) 100% Production, manufactur whiskey and other spirits and distrib selling in EMEA and APAC.
+0,